-IMPORTANT: Please complete the Student Evaluation Survey.
+IMPORTANT: Please complete an Evaluation Survey.

-A Survey will be sent to all students to gather feedback about their experience during the semester.
-We encourage all students to complete this survey so we can ensure we are delivering a high standard program and to seek/identify areas of mprovement for future semesters.
+A Survey will be sent to all candidates to gather feedback about your experience during the semester.
+We ask all candidates to complete this survey so we can gauge your experience to help us deliver a high standard program and to seek/identify areas of improvement for future semesters.